MarineBauerle/business.competitor_analysis/README.md

 4. **Visualization**: Created interactive visualizations using Tableau, enabling stakeholders to dynamically explore the competitive landscape and make informed decisions.

-The combination of data analysis and visualization allows for a holistic understanding of Binance's positioning among its competitors and highlights areas of opportunity or concern.
+The combination of data analysis and visualization allows for a holistic understanding of the competitor's positioning among its competitors and highlights areas of opportunity or concern.